 Therapy from a qualified counsellor, offers a safe space where you can explore your issues with someone who listens with empathy (by putting themselves in your shoes), is engaged and rooting for you, but also able to reflect on your situation with you from a variety of perspectives.
 She\he is there to support you and respect your views and help you understand your problems.
 By discussing your concerns with you, the counsellor can help you gain a better understanding of your feelings and thought processes, as well as identifying ways of finding your own solutions to problems – whether that’s making effective changes in your life or finding ways of coping.
 Therapy can help you gain a different perspective on problems and issues.
 This often is the first step to resolving your problems.

 It is important to note that therapy is not about getting advice or answers or telling you what to do.
 Its about exploring together, what is going on for you and how you experience things, helping you reflect on issues so you gain clarity and feel empowered with the cognitive and emotional skills to make positive changes and great decisions.
-The therapist may occasionally offer information or suggest some coping strategies that you may want to explore for yourself, to see if they help with your wellbeing, but only you can know what works for you.
+The therapist may occasionally offer information or suggest some coping strategies that you may want to explore for yourself to see if they help with your wellbeing, but only you can know what works for you.

 You may choose to seek counselling not because you are depressed or traumatised or vulnerable but to find meaning and purpose, improve your relationships or simply because you would like support in achieving the personal growth you are striving for.
 Many people seek counselling because they have identified specific goals or issues that they wish to work on.